LibaMariyamK/GitHub-Repositories-Viewer/README.md

 ## Description

-It is an Angular single-page application (SPA)[Ref](https://libamariyamk.github.io/GitHub-Repositories-Viewer/)that allows users to input a GitHub username and displays the public repositories belonging to that user.
+It is an Angular single-page application (SPA)-[click here ](https://libamariyamk.github.io/GitHub-Repositories-Viewer/)-that allows users to input a GitHub username and displays the public repositories belonging to that user.

 ## Features